Spiuwirkid/VaultCourier/README.md

 - Ensure the alias was added during installation.

 ### **3. Can I send large files?**
-- No, This script supports file up to **50MB**, cause larger files may take longer to upload.
+- No, This script supports files up to **50MB**, cause larger files may take longer to upload.

 ---